tonethar/IGME-235-Shared/hw/homepage.md

 ## II.
 Requirements
 * The page will be named index.html
 * The page will be located at `http://people.rit.edu/yourid/235/`
+  - This is critical.
+Please get the location correct.
+The directory name should just be the three digits, no "igme" with it.
+We will make links to everyone's Home Page and they must follow this pattern.

 Your page's design is up to you, but it needs to contain the following elements:
 * A level-1 heading that reads "YOUR NAME's 235 Page" (replacing "YOUR NAME" with your own name, obviously)